redis/redis-doc/topics/transactions.md

 This duplication is due to the fact that scripting was introduced in Redis 2.6 while transactions already existed long before.
-However we are unlikely to remove the support for transactions in the short time because it seems semantically opportune that even without resorting to Redis scripting it is still possible to avoid race conditions, especially since the implementation complexity of Redis transactions is minimal.
+However we are unlikely to remove the support for transactions in the short-term because it seems semantically opportune that even without resorting to Redis scripting it is still possible to avoid race conditions, especially since the implementation complexity of Redis transactions is minimal.